The quark gap equation in light-cone gauge: Gauge dependence of the quark propagator

 As mentioned after Eqs.~\eqref{CTr} and ~\eqref{DTr}, for either vertex we find the numerical solution $D(p,n,n^*)= 0$.
 The inverse of the quark propagator can therefore simply be written as:

-For convenience, the solutions presented in Figs.~\ref{figA-B}, \ref{figM} and \ref{figC} were obtained in the rest frame of the quark, $p = (\mathbf{0}, |p| )$.
-In order to verify the dependence on the light-like vector $n= (0,0,1,i)$, we solve the DSE for an arbitrary momentum $p$, where the scalar product of both vectors is defined as,
+For convenience, the solutions presented in Figs.~\ref{figA-B}, \ref{figM} and \ref{figC} were obtained in the rest frame of the quark.
+In order to verify the dependence on the orientation of the quark momentum with respect to the light-like vector $n= (0,0,1,i)$, we solve the DSE for an arbitrary momentum $p$.
+The scalar product of both vectors is then defined as,

 with angles $y_p =\cos\theta_p$ and $z_p = \cos\psi_p$.
 This allows us to investigate how the three dressing functions of the quark propagator explicitly depend on the relative orientation of the four-vectors $n$ and $p$.
 A rigorous calculation requires that $A(k,n)$, $B(k,n)$ and $C(k,n)$ in the kernels of Eqs.~\eqref{Abareeq}, \eqref{Bbareeq} and \eqref{Cbareeq} be functions of the three variables $p$, $y_p$ and $z_p$.
 Therefore, in solving iteratively this system of coupled integral equations, the values of $A(p,n)$, $B(p,n)$ and $C(p,n)$ must be obtained on a three-dimensional mesh for discrete values $p^i$, $y_p^k$ and $z_p^l$ in a first iteration and then fed back into the integral equations.
+As this is an exploratory study, we limit ourselves to the angular dependences of the explicit $n\cdot p$ terms in Eqs.~\eqref{Abareeq}, \eqref{Bbareeq} and \eqref{Cbareeq}.
+For our purposes, this suffices to demonstrate the dependence on the orientation of the quark momentum relative to the light-like vector $n$.
+We note that the denominator of the third term in Eq.~\eqref{Cbareeq} possesses a characteristic $(n\cdot q)^{-1}$ pole when $z_k = +1$ and $y_k = 0$, where the angles are between the vectors $n$ and $k$.
+In treating the integral numerically, we limit ourselves to $-1 \leq z_k \leq +1 -\varepsilon$ with $\varepsilon \approx 10^{-3}$ and use the Cauchy principal value about the value $y_k=0$.